mautic/developer-documentation-new/docs/rest_api/campaigns.rst

 .. vale on

-This endpoint allows you to import a Mautic Campaign from a previously exported JSON or ZIP file
+This endpoint allows you to import a Mautic Campaign from a previously exported JSON or ZIP file.

 Refer to `REST API Authentication <https://developer.mautic.org/?php#basic-authentication>`_ for authentication details.

+.. vale off

 HTTP request
 ============

+.. vale on

 ``POST /campaigns/import``